The Burren – wild flowers and ancient sites

 The holiday is ideal for anyone with a general interest in wildlife as well as the keen botanist.
 The local hospitality and good local fare are a bonus.
 You can also extend the trip to see more of this lovely part of western Ireland, or perhaps visit Dublin or another area of Ireland.

-Day 1 – We fly to Shannon airport and transfer to Lisdoonvarna (approx 1 hour), a small spa town on the edge of the limestone.
+Day 1 – Arrival via Shannon airport or via Dublin and Galway by train/ferry.
+Transfer to Lisdoonvarna, a small spa town on the edge of the famous limestone.